Aadhav-VijayaSaravanan/Volt/README.md

 ## Important Note

 Ensure that the libraries are correctly installed, and the wiring is accurate before uploading the code to the Arduino board.
 Additionally, double-check the datasheets of your components for any specific requirements.

-Feel free to modify the code to suit your specific needs or integrate it into a larger project.